benjaminbreton/TicTacToevsBen/README.md

 The rules are those of the basic game.
 A grid with 9 boxes is displayed on the screen.
 Each player, when his turn begins, must choose a box.
 The first to draw a line wins.
 If all the boxes have been chosen and no line has been formed, there is a draw.

+# 2 For the record ...

+This application is the result of my first steps in development.
+In high school I developed this game on my calculator hoping to create an unbeatable AI.
+My friends were trying to beat it and so I was improving my AI strategy.

-# 2 Specifics
+# 3 Specifics

-This game is played against AI and therefore cannot be played with two human players.
+As you understood, this game is played against AI and therefore cannot be played with two human players.
 AI is supposed to be invincible, so the point is to resist and not lose.

-# 3 Technical side
+# 4 Technical side

 SwiftUI was used to create the interface.
 MVVM as design pattern.